 Shown are Colony-Forming Unit - Fibroblast (CFU-F) assays containing MSCs plated (A) in the absence and (B) in the presence of an inhibitory compound.
 Notable differences in morphology include fewer cells and a more scattered distribution in the culture containing (B) the inhibitory compound.
 Colony numbers are also reduced in the presence of an inhibitory compound (data not shown).

 Intestinal Organoid Models for Toxicity Assessment

-Contract Assay Services offers an in vitro mouse intestinal organoid-based assay to assess the effect of candidate therapeutics on cell viability via measurement of intracellular ATP.
-Read more about Development of a 96-well Assay for Assessing Cell Viability in Mouse Small Intestinal-Derived Organoids After Treatment with Cytotoxic Compounds
+Contract Assay Services offers an in vitro intestinal organoid-based assay to assess the effect of candidate therapeutics on cell viability via measurement of intracellular ATP.
+Read more about Development of a 96-well Assay for Assessing Cell Viability in Mouse Small Intestinal-Derived Organoids After Treatment with Cytotoxic Compounds.

 - Ranga A et al. (2014) Drug discovery through stem cell-based organoid models.
 Adv Drug Deliv Rev 69-70 19-28.